 Wong Kin-yu studied the piano with Doris Chan and the organ with Dr. Ingeline Nielsen.
 A graduate of the Chinese University of Hong Kong, Wong also holds the Diploma in Education (University of HK) and the LRSM, LRAM, ARCM diplomas in performance and teaching.
 After graduation, she pursued her studies at the Royal Academy of Music, London where she studied organ with Douglas Hawkridge and piano accompaniment with Geoffrey Pratley.
 At the Academy, she was awarded the Frederick Keene and Henry Richards organ prizes for her outstanding achievement.
 She has participated in master classes of world-renowned organists in the Netherlands, France, Spain, Switzerland, Germany and Italy.

-Peter Yue graduated from the Royal Academy of Music London in 1975 where he studied the organ, piano, accompaniment and choral conducting.
-During his years at the Academy, he obtained the Professional certificate, the LRAM Diploma and was awarded the Frederick Keene Prize.
-Since his return to Hong Kong in 1978, Yue had been a staff member of the Music Office until 1996.
-He has been very active as accompanist to local artists and choirs in concerts.
-He has also given organ recitals at the Hong Kong Academy for Performing Arts, Hong Kong Cultural Centre and St. John’s Cathedral of which he is now the organist.
+Peter Yue graduated from the Royal Academy of Music in London where he studied the organ, piano, accompaniment and choral conducting.
+During his years at the Academy, he obtained the Professional Certificate (RAM), the L.R.A.M.
+Diploma and was awarded the Frederick Keene Prize for Organ Performance.
+He is also a holder of the L.R.S.M.
+Diploma.

 Hilary Ho is currently studying in Hong Kong Baptist University, majoring in piano performance and pedagogy.
 She is now studying piano under the tutelage of Ms. Hui Ling and had studied with Dr. Yap Man-Shan.
 She studies organ, harpsichord and fortepiano as minor instruments under Ms. Wong Kin-Yu, Prof. David Chung and Ms. Constanze Lee respectively.